 Those working within local authorities and higher education can take advantage of any available in-house training.

 Sports development officers usually work in one of two fields:

-- sport-specific posts, for example, a netball development officer or a women into sport initiative officer.
+- sport-specific posts, such as a netball development officer or a women into sport initiative officer.

-Sport-specific officers can progress into management posts or policy and strategy-based jobs, through local authorities, sport national governing bodies (NGBs) or organisations such as Sport England.
+Sport-specific officers can progress into management posts or policy and strategy-based jobs, through local authorities, sport NGBs or organisations such as Sport England.